Farm Management and Record-Keeping: Principles and Importance

 5. Decision-Making Based on Data

 Farm management decisions should be based on data and trends rather than guesswork.
 Analyzing records of previous years helps in making informed choices about crop rotation, fertilizer application, and livestock breeding.
+Using data allows the farm manager to understand what worked well in the past and what did not.
+It helps identify patterns in yield, weather, market prices, and input costs.
+This makes planning more accurate and reduces the risk of loss.
+Data-driven decisions lead to better use of resources, higher productivity, and more consistent profits.

 6. Technology Adoption